tferracina/ArDCA-Python/writeup.typ

 The empirical frequencies will serve as constraints for the distribution we want to infer.

 == Maximum Entropy Principle
-To find the probability distribution $P(bold(sigma))$ that will satisfy constraints, in other words reproduce the empirical marginals $f_i (A)$ and $f_(i j) (A, B)$, we can use the maximum entropy principle@MITinfent.
+To find the probability distribution $P(bold(sigma))$ that will satisfy constraints, in other words reproduce the empirical marginals $f_i (A)$ and $f_(i j) (A, B)$, we can use the maximum entropy principle@Jaynes1957a @Jaynes1957b.

 The first step to set up the MEP, is extracting information from the system.
 Usually, this information is given in the form of averages of functions $angle.l f_k (x) angle.r$.
 For example, in a physical system, one could compute average magnetization or energy of the observed system.
 We also need to define a probability of occupancy of states, $p(x)$, which runs over all the possible states.
-This distribution has the usual property of mapping each state to a value within 0 and 1 and adding up to 1 when considering all states.
+This distribution has the usual property of mapping each state to a value within 0 and 1 and adding up to 1 when considering all states @MITinfent.

 Our uncertainty on the system is expressed quantitatively through Shannon entropy $S$@Shannon1948:
 $